esp8266/Arduino/doc/reference.rst

       A ``Stream::`` is made from ``const char*``, ``F("some words in flash")`` or ``PROGMEM`` strings.
 This class makes no copy, even with data in flash.
-For them, byte-by-byte transfers is a consequence.
-      Others can be transfered at once when possible.
+For flash content, byte-by-byte transfers is a consequence.
+Other contents can be transfered at once when possible.

       .. code:: cpp